sockeqwe/website-old/_posts/2016-03-24-presenters-dont-need-lifecycle.md

 Please note, that in this blog post we are talking about business logic components like `GpsTracker` that are lifecycle aware.
 Obviously, I don't want you to do that for all your business logic components even if they are not lifecycle aware at all.
 That is nonsense.
 The "traditional" MVP approach is quite good.
 I was just advocating against making Presenter lifecycle aware when the business logic is the component that is lifecycle aware.

 <small>I apologize for having inserted this solution discussed in the "Update" section after having published the blog posts.
-Initially I was too lazy to formalize all that things out.
+Initially I was too lazy to write all that things down.
 I'm sorry.</small>